Mkhululi97/Stats-preview-card-component/README-template.md

 ### Useful resources

 - [fit-content()(grid) resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/fit-content_function) - This helped me for making the grid cell fit the content inside it.
 This is such a neat solution for grid rows or columns that take up more space than needed, which can affect things such as padding or margins.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [equal top and bottom padding resource 2](https://www.vanseodesign.com/blog/demo/vertical-centering/padding.php#:~:text=Equal%20top%20and%20bottom%20paddings,both%20divs%20to%20grow%20dynamically.) - This helped me get unstuck on, how to get equal spaces for top and bottom margins/paddings.

 ## Author